establishingsecurity/CAT/FEATURES.md

 ## Hashing
 - Length Extension for MD-Constructions

+## SSL/TLS
+* Implement different attacks against the TLS/SSL stack of the last few years

 # Helpers and Convenience
 - Converter from many formats to bytes and back